-- further information about your particular college's regulations and requirements, - Student Handbook (incorporating the Proctors' and Assessor's Memorandum) (also available electronically at www.admin.ox.ac.uk/proctors/info/pam/index.shtml.)
+- further information about your particular college's regulations and requirements, - Student Handbook (formerly known as the Proctors' and Assessor's Memorandum available electronically at www.ox.ac.uk/students/academic/student-handbook.)
 This includes general information about health and welfare matters; the Student Union; accommodation; sport and recreation; transport; personal safety and security.
 It provides a source of information about the University's academic support services including the University Language Centre and Careers Services.
 The booklet also gives the University's formal, statutory rules and requirements in relation to Conduct of Examinations, Harassment, Freedom of Speech, etc.